Elites

 Laux, Claire, Ruggiu François-Joseph, and Pierre Singaravélou, eds.
 Au sommet de l’Empire: Les élites européennes dans les colonies (XVIe–XXe siècle).
 Brussels: Peter Lang, 2009.

-A book collectively encompassing all European empires from the 16th to the 20th century.
+A book collectively encompassing all European empires from the sixteenth to the twentieth century.
 The first two contributions define the notion of “colonial elites” and identify three different categories: metropolitan elites interested in the empire, administrative elites sent to the colonies, and Creole elites.
 Three papers address the issue of early modern colonial elites for the Portuguese Empire, the British North American colonies, and Quebec.
 A call for further comparative and integrated studies.

 Ponce Leiva, Pilar, and Arrigo Amadori. “Élites en la América Hispana: Balance bibliográfico (1992–2005).”
 Nuevo Mundo Mundos Nuevos (31 January 2006).